Lansinoh Moms' Club

 Typically as the baby gets older and they grow larger, they’re sleeping longer.
-This isn’t always the case, so don’t get upset when your friends are bragging about their eight-week-old babies who sleep through the night!
+This isn’t always the case, so don’t get upset if another mom tells you about their eight-week-old baby who sleeps through the night!
 There are MANY babies that aren’t sleeping through the night at 3 and 4 months old.

 When baby does start sleeping for longer stretches of time, your body will need to adjust to baby’s new schedule.
-You may find that baby isn’t waking up to eat; your well-trained breasts are waking you up instead.
-This is totally normal as well.
+You may find that baby isn’t waking up to eat; your breasts are waking you up instead.

 UP NEXT: Handling sleep deprivation